Psoriasis

 • Rare group of skin conditions.

-• Reddish-orange scaling patches with well-defined borders.
+• Reddish-orange and powdery scaling patches with well-defined borders.

 • May cover the entire body, or parts of the body, such as the elbows and knees or palms and soles.